confluentinc/cli/errors.md

 The CLI codebase stores the strings of all messages in one location: the errors package [internal/pkg/errors](internal/pkg/errors).
 This encompasses all kinds of communication with the users, whether it be error messages, or message indicating success (e.g. successfully deleting a Kafka cluster).
 The goal is to ease the verification of consistency and correctness of messages, and to simplify future work in internationalizing the CLI.

 ## General Message Format
-- `””` surrounding names and ID’s
+- `""` surrounding names and ID’s
-    - e.g. `Check that the resource “lkc-abc“ exists.`, `Error: topic "bob" does not exist`
+    - e.g. `Check that the resource "lkc-abc" exists.`, `Error: topic "bob" does not exist`
 - ```` `` ```` surrounding commands or flags
     - e.g. ``You must pass `--cluster` flag with the command or set an active Kafka in your context with `ccloud kafka cluster use`.``